abusaffiya87/ramadanctf/Writeup-Forensics.md

-        r, g, b = rgb(pixel) # get RGB values from pixel if r or g or b == 0: #If any of these values are 0 then we probably hit the Y value for the line data += y # append it to our data
+        r, g, b = rgb(pixel) # get RGB values from pixel if r or g or b == 0: #If any of these values are 0 then we probably hit the Y value for the line data += y # append it to our data break # we dont need to keep iterating over the Y axis as we have found the line so we break out of the inner loop

 print(data)
 ```